sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 Events that are documented as being contemporary, or events where a certain temporal distance dependency is known, are also very helpful.

 Another such detail would be accounts of the Sun having a certain anomalic trajectory, which is contained in the biblical Joshua cataclysm.
-These can then be cross-referenced in other locations of the world.
+These can then be cross-referenced wrt time of the day in other locations of the world.

 Historical continuity of significant continued human activity may be the easiest way to "disprove" an ECDO event.
 Still, it could have proved the spur for significant immigration and war, and such difficulty would make it difficult to document the event in detail, although it would have likely passed down in oral tradition.